Omar Sharif: Health problems and death

 Sharif had a triple heart bypass operation in 1992 and suffered a mild heart attack in 1994.
 Until his bypass, Sharif smoked 25 cigarettes a day.
-He quit smoking after the operation.
+He quit smoking after the surgery.

 In May 2015, it was reported that Sharif was suffering from Alzheimer's disease.
 His son Tarek Sharif (who portrayed his father's character as a child in Doctor Zhivago) said that his father was becoming confused when remembering some of the biggest films of his career; he would mix up the names of his best-known films, Doctor Zhivago and Lawrence of Arabia, often forgetting where they were filmed.

 On 10 July 2015, less than six months after his former wife's death at the same age, Sharif died after suffering a heart attack at a hospital in Cairo.

 On 12 July 2015, Sharif's funeral was held at the Grand Mosque of Mushir Tantawi in eastern Cairo.
-The funeral was attended by a group of Sharif's relatives, friends and Egyptian actors, his coffin draped in the Egyptian flag and a black shroud.
+The funeral was attended by a group of Sharif's relatives, friends and Egyptian actors, his coffin was draped in the Egyptian flag and a black shroud.
 His coffin was later taken to the El-Sayeda Nafisa cemetery in southern Cairo, where he was buried.

 Awards

 At the 35th Academy Awards, Sharif was nominated for Best Supporting Actor for his role as Sherif Ali in Lawrence of Arabia but lost to Ed Begley.
 He won two Golden Globe awards in the same year for his role.
 In 1966, he won a third Golden Globe award for the titular role in the film Doctor Zhivago.
 In November 2005, Sharif was awarded the inaugural Sergei Eisenstein Medal by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in recognition of his significant contributions to world film and cultural diversity.
 The medal, which is awarded very infrequently, is named after Russian director Sergei Eisenstein.
 Only 25 have been struck, as determined by the agreement between UNESCO, Russia's Mosfilm and the Vivat Foundation.
+In 2006, Sharif was appointed the honorary president of the Cairo International Film Festival.